|Academic Year of Entry||2023/24|

 Some works by SCM graduates can be found at CityU’s YouTube Channel at https://www.youtube.com/playlist?list=PL955C034F2D28DB49.

 The School encourages students to join media art competitions and festivals locally and internationally.
-Our students and alumni have participated in many competitions that have resulted in outstanding achievements such as the following:
+Our students and alumni have participated in many competitions and made outstanding achievements such as the following:

 Many of our graduates have gone abroad to study for their master's degrees in various fields of specialisation in prestigious schools and universities such as the following: